 This latitude in the gameplay of sandbox games, interestingly, correlates with a certain leeway within the fiction itself.
-This genre of videogames try to maximize an impression of freedom by letting the players' choices and actions impact on the game's narrative.
-In Skyrim (Bethesda Game Studios, 2011), for instance, you are to join either the Imperial Legion or Stormcloaks -the choosing of one faction automatically making you an enemy of one of the other.
+This genre of videogames tries to maximize an impression of freedom by letting the players' choices and actions impact on the game's narrative.
+In Skyrim (Bethesda Game Studios, 2011), for instance, you are to join either the Imperial Legion or Stormcloaks -choosing one faction automatically making you an enemy of the other.
 This simple example is enough to understand that different playings of a typical sandbox can set in motion non-equivalent plot events.
 It becomes true in the fiction of some playings of Skyrim that your avatar joins the Imperials and becomes inimical to the Stormcloacks, or vice-versa14.

 All of this should make clear that defining the identity of videogames over several instances is no simple task.
 In the case of sandbox games, but actually of most videogames, no two particular playings will be exactly alike.
-Player A will invariably do and chose something different than player B -going west instead of going north, buying health potions instead of weapons, upgrading this one skill over that other, etc. Some events occurring in the playings of Player A, therefore, won't be occurring in that of player B. Even the events occurring in both playings will likely take place in different orders.
+Player A will invariably